mflint/ios-tldr-viewer/README.md

 Changelog
 ---------

+* 1.9.4: Fixes colour bug in the dark-mode search box.
+Sorry about that :-/
 * 1.9.3: Adds mardown support to "See also" box (Thank-you Danny Mösch), and other small changes
 * 1.9.2: Do not add commands to "See also" box multiple times (Thank-you Danny Mösch)
 * 1.9.1: Crash-fix for iOS 11 users.
 Sorry about that :-(